Why not get in touch...

 A closer look at our work

 If you are interested in contributing to any of the scientific research themes in our group, you should join us to do a PhD.
 Our group has 40-50 postgraduate students and we lead many interdisciplinary projects in collaboration with colleagues in Chemistry, Engineering, Mathematics, Electronics and Life Sciences.
 Our researchers contribute around 100 publications per year in high impact journals and are regular invited presenters at conferences all over the world.

 We collaborate both with industrial partners and with many Universities abroad.
 The QLM group occupies modern, highly-serviced laboratories with a big investment in lasers and characterisation tools.
-The group also controls the Nanomaterials Rapid Prototyping Facility, and has access to the University's new £80M Nanofabrication Facility.
+The group also controls the Nanomaterials Rapid Prototyping Facility, and has access to the University's state-of-the-art £120M Nanofabrication Facility.